 Nelarabine (Arranon), a new drug that targets T-cell ALL

 Rituximab (Rituxan), used in addition to chemotherapy for the treatment of B-cell ALL

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

 Side effects of chemotherapy and targeted therapy

 Chemotherapy may affect fertility, which is the ability to have a child in the future, and it increases the risk of developing a second cancer.
-Patients may want to talk with a fertility specialist before treatment begins as there are options available to help preserve fertility.
-Learn more about chemotherapy and preparing for treatment.
+Patients may want to talk with a fertility specialist before treatment begins, as there are options available to help preserve fertility.
+Learn more about the basics of chemotherapy and preparing for treatment.

 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Radiation therapy is the use of high-energy x-rays to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 For ALL, radiation therapy to the brain is sometimes used to destroy cancerous cells around the brain and spinal column.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.